Patent Law In India – Everything You Need to Know

 Introduction

-• The Patent Law gives an exclusive right given by the Government to the creator to prevent others from using, producing, and selling the invention for a set amount of time.
-Additionally, patent law is allowed for enhancements to their prior invention.
+• The Patent Law gives the creator an exclusive right granted by the Government to prevent others from using, producing, and selling the invention for a set amount of time.
+Additionally, patent law allows for enhancements to their prior invention.

-• By giving inventors exclusive rights over their innovations, the major goal of patent law is to motivate them to make greater contributions to their fields.
+• The major goal of patent law is to motivate inventors to make greater contributions to their fields by giving them exclusive rights over their innovations.

 • The Latin word “patere,” which means “to lay open” or “to make available for public examination,” is where the word “Patent Law” first appeared.

-• First and foremost, the innovation must be original, which implies that it cannot already be in use.
+• First and foremost, the innovation must be original, which implies that it cannot already be used.

 • Second, the invention must not be apparent, which means that it must significantly improve on the prior invention; a simple shift in technique will not grant the inventor the right to a patent.

-• Thirdly, innovation must be beneficial in a bona fide way, which requires that it not only be employed in lawful activities but also benefit society as a whole.
+• Thirdly, innovation must be beneficial in a bona fide way, which requires that it be employed in lawful activities and benefit society as a whole.

 Your One-Stop Resource to know about Patent Law in India